UltraGrid - A High Definition Collaboratory

 Starting with version v0.4, UltraGrid also supports DV cameras attached via FireWire connections, as a lower quality alternative.
 There are no special system requirements for DV conferencing, other than a consumer DV camcorder connected by FireWire.

 Contacts and Mailing List

-The UltraGrid project is a collaboration between the Information Sciences Institute at the University of Southern California (Dr Ladan Gharai) and the Department of Computing Science at the University of Glasgow (Dr Colin Perkins and Alvaro Saurin).
+The UltraGrid project was a collaboration between the Information Sciences Institute at the University of Southern California (Dr Ladan Gharai) and the Department of Computing Science at the University of Glasgow (Dr Colin Perkins and Alvaro Saurin).